Last Updated on 9 August, 2025

 - Genu recurvatum (Diagnostic Code 5263) receives a 10% rating for knee hyperextension causing weakness and instability.

-Pain and Functional Loss Considerations
+Functional Loss Rule

 - Chronic pain impacting daily activities